NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          \- **mech vent, dishwasher, electric vehicle charging, lighting, kitchen, laundry, other**: 120

   .. [#] If BreakerSpaces not provided, then :ref:`panels_default` are used based on Voltage and properties of systems referenced by AttachedToSystem.
+         If no corresponding Voltage is specified, the other Voltage classification will be used.
+         Breaker spaces will be recalculated based on the new Voltage classification.
+         Breaker spaces are calculated based on PowerRating and Voltage assuming a maximum of 50 amps per circuit branch and either 1 (120V) or 2 (240V) breakers per branch.
   .. [#] Depending on the LoadType, AttachedToSystem must reference:

          \- **heating**: ``HeatingSystem`` or ``HeatPump``